Oriya (Odia)

 କେ ke U+0B15 ORIYA LETTER KA + U+0B47: ORIYA VOWEL SIGN E

-The sound e is written using 0B47, which appears to the left of the base consonant letter or cluster.
+The sound e is written using 0B47, which appears to the left of the base consonant letter or conjunct, eg.

-This is a combining mark that is always stored after the base consonant.
-The rendering process places the glyph before the base consonant.
+This is a combining mark that is always stored after the base consonant or conjunct, ie. the code points follow the order in which the items are pronounced.
+The rendering process places the glyph before the base consonant without changing the order of the code points.
+The following shows the sequence of code points that make up the word just above.

 କୋ ke U+0B15 ORIYA LETTER KA + U+0B4B: ORIYA VOWEL SIGN O